Health and Diet Information

 Vaccines

-Research is proving that many vaccines that are given routinely by veterinarians are causing enormous problems in dogs.
-Along with heart worm medications, wormers, flea and tick repellents, etc. Question everything you or your vet want to give your dog.
+Research has recently proved that vaccines that are given routinely by veterinarians are causing cancer and other enormous problems in dogs ( we recommend titers), along with heart worm medications, wormers, flea and tick repellents, etc. Question everything you or your vet want to give your dog.
 Research the products first yourself before giving anything to your dog.
 Many holistic and natural products are available for dogs as well as humans.
 Offered here are some articles to read to develop your own opinions.
 Please do your own research.
-It could save your dog's life and give him/her many more years in health.
+It could save your dog's life and give him/her many more years in health. *update-never let your vet or vet techs give your dog anything (vaccines or wormers) up the nose.
+Never let them be alone with your dog.
+Dogs are getting brain cancer at an alarming rate due to these nasal vaccines and wormers.

 In-Breeding

-A very BIG problem is many breeders today are in the practice of "in-breeding" their dogs.
+A very BIG problem is many breeders today are in the practice of "in-breeding" and "line breeding" their dogs.
 As dog groomers, we see the effects of in-breeding in all breeds on a daily basis.
 The American Kennel Club does not regulate in-breeding and so, in my opinion, they are inadequate and lacking in protecting the health of dogs.
 The results of in-breeding are devastating in the overall health of the dog.
 Dogs don't have a say in whom their parents are and that is why an organization like the AKC should.
-Look at the pedigree of the parents before you buy a puppy.
-Make sure the dogs are not related.
-White Oak Golden Retrievers DOES NOT in-breed our dogs.
+In-breeding and line breeding is a common practice with many, many breeders.
+It stems from an antiquated and unfounded notion to continue the practice.
+White Oak Golden Retrievers DOES NOT in-breed or line breed our dogs.

 Hip/Joint Dysplasia